What Is My Business Worth? Practical tips for CFOs

 Most Chief Financial Officers don’t wake up one morning and think: “I wonder what the business is really worth?”

 Ok, some do.
-But then they usually lose that enthusiasm at the notion that they might need to spend a few bucks to get the answer.
+But they usually lose that enthusiasm at the notion they need to spend a few bucks to get the answer.

 Here are some business objectives that will trigger the need for a business valuation: